 - gifts for children/families

 We recommend you pack the following in your carry-on baggage:

 *Because cultures vary, women will want to bring at least one long dress or skirt.
 For some trips, a skirt or dress may be needed each day.
 Please check with Compassion if you aren’t sure about the dress code.

 Meeting your child

 A trip to meet your sponsored child is a very exciting event, and it is normal to feel a little nervous.

-When you go on a sponsor trip, you will be provided with an itinerary that includes some fun activities you can share with your sponsored child.
+When you go on a Exposure Trip, you will be provided with an itinerary that includes some fun activities you can share with your sponsored child.
 You’ll likely be able to share a meal together and have the chance to give gifts to your child.

 You will have a translator who will make it truly possible for you to learn more about your sponsored child.